 - Creating JAMS Log and Temp Folders

-Configuring the Azure SQL Database
+Configuring the Azure SQL Server

-- Configure a server for the database.
+- Configure or select a server for the database.
 Record the Server name, Server admin login, and Password set here, as they are used in the JAMS database deployment script and must be used to create a JAMS User.

 NOTE: The full server name URL will be referenced as